 Everyone who works at Point View knows the value of personal information and the need to protect it.
 Except for dealings with Fidelity Investments (see below), we do not disclose your personal information to anyone without your direction to do so.
 For instance, you may ask us to disclose that information when you apply for a mortgage, have an accountant prepare your taxes, and so forth.

-Our web site is protected with firewalls, encryption techniques, and authorization procedures so that your information is secure online.
-When a person leaves our employ, we change all of our passwords on websites where any information about you might be available.
+Our internet networkand client data are protected with firewalls, encryption techniques, and authorization procedures so that your information is secure online.
+All of this is tested and updated regularly.
+We have created a secure client vault so we can safely transmit documents to and from you and your authorized advisors ( such as your lawyer and accountant).
+When a person leaves our employ, we disable that person's access and change our passwords on websites where any information about you might be available.
 Both our employees and our outside vendors who have potential access to client information (for instance, our IT consultant) sign confidentiality agreements.